Andrews-McMeel-Universal/amu-code_standards/csharp-dotnet/README.md

 - Do not use Hungarian notation to add type identification to identifiers (e.g., string strName).
 - Do not use underscores in identifiers. *Exceptions: unit test class names, and private static variables* *(e.g., _injectedService).*
-- Do prefix interfaces with the letter capital letter I.
+- Do prefix interface names with the capital letter I (e.g., IServiceName).
 - Do name source files according to their main classes.
 - Do use singular names for enums. *Exception: bit field enums.*